ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehiclePropagatorGPS.rst

 IVehiclePropagatorGPS
 =====================

-.. py:class:: IVehiclePropagatorGPS
+.. py:class:: ansys.stk.core.stkobjects.IVehiclePropagatorGPS

    IVehiclePropagator

    Allow the user to configure and propagate a vehicle using the GPS propagator.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehiclePropagatorGPS

 Overview
 --------